My awards for the best sites to give you the best way to learn French online for free!

 Coffee Break French

 Coffee Break French is from a series of “coffee break” learning courses from Radio Lingua.
-There are 4 free “seasons” that you can use, as well as a couple of fun tools and a part just for children.
+There are 4 free “seasons” that you can use, as well as a couple of fun tools and a part just for French lessons for kids.
 If you pay you have more resources for each lesson.

-We say: On fait une pause café !
+We say in French: On fait une pause café !

 French Spanish Online